NetApp/harvest/docs/configure-harvest-basic.md

    `password: "my password with spaces"`

-- If the script outputs a YAML object with `authToken`, Harvest will use `authToken` from the output.
-For example, if the script writes the following, Harvest will use below token for the poller's credentials.
+- If the script outputs a YAML object containing an `authToken`, Harvest will use this `authToken` when communicating with ONTAP or StorageGRID clusters.
+Harvest will include the `authToken` in the HTTP request's authorization header using the Bearer authentication scheme.
    ```yaml
    authToken: eyJhbGciOiJSUzI1NiIsInR5cCIgOiAiSldUIiwia2lkIiA6ICJEcEVkRmgyODlaTXpYR25OekFvaWhTZ0FaUnBtVlVZSDJ3R3dXb0VIWVE0In0.eyJleHAiOjE3MjE4Mj
    ```